shsajib017/first-project/README.md

 This is my first uploaded file in github.

-Beginnig of a new journey..
+Beginning of a new journey..